apache/openwhisk-deploy-kube/docs/ingress.md

       nginx.ingress.kubernetes.io/proxy-body-size: 0
 ```

-## Other cloud providers
+## Additional cloud providers

-Please submit Pull Requests with instructions for other cloud providers.
+Please submit Pull Requests with instructions for configuing the
+`standard` ingress for other cloud providers.